abstract-theory/django-friendly-bots/README.rst

 1. Having a white-listed IP address.
 2. Reverse DNS look-up of IP, followed by a forwards DNS look-up of resultant hostname, and then having the resultant IP address match the original IP address.
 For more info search on "verify googlebot".

-Notes of bots
+Notes on bots
 -----------------------
-For notes on various bots that are of relavance and interest to web developers, see this blog post:
+For notes on various bots that are of relevance and interest to web developers, see this blog post:

 https://abstract-theory.github.io/notes-on-web-crawlers-for-2020.html